Lichens-Innovation/ts-common/README.md

 ## Contributions

 Contributions to the project are made by simply improving the current codebase and then creating a Pull Request.
 If the version field in `package.json` is incremented, the build will be automatically triggered when the PR is merged into the `main` branch, and the new version will be published to our enterprise Git repository.

+## Unit tests

+Test coverage must be maintained at 80% or higher.
+It is therefore important to always attempt to cover new code that is added with appropriate tests.

+## Library version

+When there is a breaking change, Semantic Versioning must be used to indicate that a major behavior has changed.
+Semantic Versioning follows the `MAJOR.MINOR.PATCH` format:

+- **MAJOR** version is incremented for changes that are incompatible with previous versions
+- **MINOR** version is incremented when adding backward-compatible features
+- **PATCH** version is incremented for backward-compatible bug fixes

 ## Project coding guidelines